 How much Obamacare costs you depends on five factors: your age, income, family size, location, and the type of plan you choose.
-That's because the Affordable Care Act provides subsidies for middle-income individuals, families, and small businesses.
+The Affordable Care Act provides subsidies for middle-income individuals, families, and small businesses.
 It also expands free Medicaid for low-income households.
-It taxes higher-income families, businesses that don't provide health benefits, and people who don't sign up for insurance, unless they are exempt.
+It taxes higher-income families and businesses that don't provide health benefits.

 First, your cost depends on the plan category you choose.
 All health insurance plans fall into one of four categories.
 They all offer the same 10 essential health benefits.
 The four categories are:

-- Bronze - Has the lowest premiums, but only pays 60 percent of your health care costs.
+- Bronze - Has the lowest premiums, but only pays 60% of your health care costs.
 Pick this plan if you don't expect a lot of medical bills.

-- Silver - Pays 70 percent of your covered medical costs, but the premiums are higher than the Bronze plan.
+- Silver - Pays 70% of your covered medical costs, but the premiums are higher than the Bronze plan.

-- Gold - Pays 80 percent of your costs, with higher premiums than the Silver plan.
+- Gold - Pays 80% of your costs, with higher premiums than the Silver plan.

-- Platinum - Pays 90 percent of your costs, but has the highest monthly premiums.
+- Platinum - Pays 90% of your costs, but has the highest monthly premiums.
 It will make sense to pick this plan if you have a chronic health condition.

-Third is where you live.
-That's because the cost of living, including health care, is higher in some cities than in others.
+Third, is where you live.
+The cost of living, including healthcare, is higher in some cities than in others.

 Fourth and fifth are your income and family size.
-If you make 400 percent or less of the federal poverty level, you will receive a subsidy.
+If you make 400% or less of the federal poverty level, you will receive a subsidy.
 Here's how the subsidy works.
-Say you are a single person and you earn $47,520 (roughly 400 percent of the poverty level).
-Obamacare promises you won't pay more than 9.5 percent of your income a year, or $4,514, for the second-lowest Silver plan.
-Your subsidy is the cost of the plan, minus $4,514.
-So if the plan is $5,000, your subsidy is $485.
+Say you are a single person and you earn $47,520 (nearly 400% of the poverty level).
+Obamacare promises you won't pay more than 9.78% of your income a year, or $4,647.46, for the second-lowest Silver plan.
+Your subsidy is the cost of the plan, minus $4,647.46.
+So if the plan is $5,000, your subsidy is $352.44.

 What if you want a more expensive plan?
 Obamacare bases all subsidies on the cost of the second-lowest Silver plan.
 So your subsidy is still $485 a year, which you can apply to any plan.
 You pay the difference.